Jun 05, 2023

 Other Visa Types (Non-F-1/J-1 Visas)

-Visa types other than the F-1/J-1 Visa are commonly referred as “Other Nonimmigrant Visa (NIV) Types.”
-The US government uses the term nonimmigrant to refer to foreign nationals admitted into the country for a specific purpose and issues a temporary NIV visa classification to identify the reason for entry into the US.
-Please view NIV Study Guidelines for more information.
+Visa types (other than the F-1/J-1 Visa) are commonly referred to as “Other Non-immigrant Visa (NIV) Types.”
+The US government uses the term non-immigrant to refer to foreign nationals admitted into the country for a specific purpose.
+It issues a temporary NIV visa classification to identify the reason for entry into the US.
+Please view the NIV Study-Work-Residency Guide for more information.

 If you do not hold or are not applying for the F or J visa, you are still considered an international student, but you will not have the same study guidelines or benefits as F/J Visa students.

 • Students holding another NIV type attending school incidental to their primary purpose for being in the US may participate in part or full-time study (per the immigration regulations for their NIV type).
-Please view NIV Study Guidelines for more information.
+Please view the NIV Study-Work-Residency Guide for more information.

-• Some students may have specific study (and employment) restrictions, while others are not eligible to study without changing their visa type (e.g., the B-2 Visa is not eligible to study in the US).
+• Some students may have study (and employment) restrictions, while others are not eligible to study unless they change their visa type (e.g., the B, C, D, and VWP statuses are ineligible to study in the US).

-If you are a non-F/J Visa student, it is important to understand that you are responsible for being aware of your study (and employment) guidelines and restrictions and that you cannot exceed your stay in the US for the purpose of completing a program or a degree.
+If you are a non-F/J Visa student, it is important to understand that you are responsible for knowing your study guidelines and restrictions to complete a program or a degree.

 Visa Types Not Allowed to Study in the US